flightphp/core/README.md

 You can also define a callback that will be executed immediately after class construction.

-    Flight::register('auth', 'Auth', array($uid), function($auth){
-        // The callback will be passed the object that was constructed
+    // The callback will be passed the object that was constructed Flight::register('auth', 'Auth', array($uid), function($auth){
         $auth->checkLogin();
     });

 By default, every time you load your class you will get a shared instance.
-To get a new instance of a class, simply pass in false:
+To get a new instance of a class, simply pass in *false* as a parameter:

     // Shared instance of User
     $shared = Flight::user();